 Aside from health insurance coverage, there are several routes you can take in paying for rehab.

-- Health Insurance: As an employed or self-employed individual, you can use your health insurance to cover assessment and management costs for substance abuse.
+- Health Insurance: As an employed or self-employed individual, you can use your health insurance to cover assessment and management costs for substance use disorder.

 - Sponsors: Government agencies or private companies that support causes related to sobriety may able to provide sponsorship for people seeking addiction treatment.